 My treatment of the dimensions has now met with some criticism from Dorner, and I am grateful to him for having given the matter his attention.
 For the reasons given below, however, I believe that he is mistaken in his interpretation of the construction, and has computed results for some parts of the pyramid which could not possibly represent the original dimensions of the monument.

-The Dimensions of the Base
+Dimensions of the Base

 It appears, however, that the difficulty of fixing the sides by the projection of the casing has been exaggerated, because the positions of the north-east and north-west corners found by Dorner using this method actually correspond very closely to the positions given by the corner-sockets.
 The coordinates of the corners differ by between only 1 and 4 cm.
 Even if the length of the north side is the most securely fixed, it cannot be taken as a certain indication of the original lengths of the three other sides, for clearly these sides may have varied in length when laid out by the builders.
 The average length of the four sides according to Dorner's survey is 189.61 m, or 362 cubits for a cubit of 0.5238 m.
 This length of cubit is very close to that employed at Giza, and falls half-way between Dorner's cubit of 0.5233 m, and the value indicated by the dimensions of the Satellite Pyramid to the south of the Bent Pyramid.
 According to Petrie, the sides of this small pyramid measure 52.44 metres on average, or just 100 cubits for a cubit of 0.5244 m.

-The Curvature of the Sides
+Curvature of the Sides

 Dorner, however, assumes that the faces were meant to be flat; and he excluded from his survey all the points of the casing at the level of the change of slope on the east, west, and south sides of the pyramid, which fell inside his hypothetical plane of the casing on these sides.
-No points were observed by him on the upper part of the pyramid on any side, and the base-edge of this part was instead calculated by assuming that the steeper casing-angle which was used generally near the base of the pyramid, could be applied uniformly on each side.
+No points were observed by him on the upper part of the pyramid on any side, and the dimensions of this part were instead calculated by assuming that the steeper casing-angle which had been used generally near the base of the pyramid, could be applied uniformly on each side.
 In Dorner's opinion, the curvature of the casing which is seen higher up in the sides was the result of a settlement of the foundations, which caused the casing to tilt inwards at some points whilst leaving other points relatively untouched.